file9.ai

 Military and Security

-Defense responsibilities for the Virgin Islands lie with the United States, contributing to a secure environment.
-Local security is maintained by the U.S. Virgin Islands Police Department and the National Guard.
+The defense of the Virgin Islands is managed by the United States, while local security is maintained by the U.S. Virgin Islands Police Department and the Virgin Islands National Guard.

 Energy